-0.5 unit 0.5 unit 1.0 unit An opportunity to study in greater depth a topic in studies in lifelong learning that is treated more briefly in another graduate course or a related topic that is not covered in
+An opportunity to study in greater depth a topic in studies in lifelong learning that is treated more briefly in another graduate course or a related topic that is not covered in another graduate course.

-Practicum in Studies in Lifelong Learning 1.0 unit An application for learning within an experiential context where students can develop skills and test theories.
+Practicum in Studies in Lifelong Learning

+An application for learning within an experiential context where students can develop skills and test theories.
 In consultation with the instructor, students develop and implement an appropriate practicum placement.
 Each practicum involves a complex learning environment requiring intensive engagement and interaction.
 Students commit approximately 150 hours to their practicum.